thremulation-station/thremulation-docs/docs/quickstart/installation.md

 Enough background info, let's get into the technical steps.
 Here's a high-level overview of the process to get your range up and running:

 1. Clone the project locally from Github
-1. Install
+1. Install dependencies
+1. Deploy your range using the `stationctl` CLI
-1. Use the CLI to deploy your range
+1. Validate the new range by performing the "Functions Check"
-1. Reference the User Guide at [thremulation.io](https://thremulation.io)
-1. Use the CLI to perform cleanup / reset tasks
+1. Use `stationctl` to cleanup and reset the environment
+1. Itterate and learn!

 ## Installing Dependencies